-It would be a lie, If I said, these accessories are top-class, but definitely provide a edge to fender over Yamaha FGX800C model.
+It would be a lie, If I said, these accessories are top-class, but definitely provide an edge to fender over the Yamaha FGX800C model.

-Whether you’re just starting out or have some guitar experience, this is one of the factor that I suggest you to be more conscious with, as it can completely make or break your whole learning curve.
+Whether you’re just starting out or have some guitar experience, this is one of the factors that I suggest you be more conscious of, as it can completely make or break your whole learning curve.

 As we’re getting an almost similar single-cutaway body in dreadnought shape, these guitars are completely nailing their job in terms of comfort and playability.

 Starting off with the Fender model, with its lightweight and well-balanced mahogany body, It provides a better experience for beginners and less of a hassle for intermediate players.
 The new design of the neck profile combined with rolled edge fingerboard makes your playing experience so effortless.